Philadelphia Car Accident Lawyers

 This means that if you own a car in Pennsylvania and have auto insurance, your own auto insurance will have at least $5,000 in medical coverage to pay toward the bills caused by the accident.
 People have the option of having significantly more than $5,000 in PIP benefits, which can be very helpful.

-In order to start having PIP coverage pay your medical bills for an accident you first must submit a claim application through the car insurance company.
-Our team of Philadelphia accident lawyers helps our clients with this application.
+In order to start having PIP coverage pay your medical bills for an auto accident injury you first must submit a claim application through the car insurance company.
+Our team of Philadelphia auto accident lawyers helps our clients with this application.
 The form, which is common called an “Application for First Party Benefits,” asks for information regarding the person who is injured, the details of the accident, a description of any injuries sustained, along with information regarding medical treatment received to date.
-This insurance may also cover lost wages, and the application commonly asks for information about any lost income because of the accident.
+This insurance may also cover lost wages, and the application commonly asks for information about any lost income because of the auto accident claim.

 Also, you may still be eligible for PIP even if you do not own your own vehicle.